 5 ways to celebrate spring in the Netherlands

 Spring is such a fabulous time of year!
-After a cold winter, nature wakes up and gives us beautiful landscapes full of flowers, the tulip in particular, and delicious seasonal delicacies.
+After a cold winter, nature wakes up and gives us beautiful landscapes full of flowers - the tulips in particular - and delicious seasonal delicacies.
 Temperatures are mild, so you’ll be able to ditch that huge coat and five thermal layers.
 If you are lucky, you might even be able to venture out without a scarf.
-O the joys of spring!
+Oh, the joys of spring!

 But how can you best celebrate this season in the Netherlands?
 Well, you can start by ticking the following off your to-do list.

-The Keukenhof, famous for its millions of spring-blooming flowers, opens on March 21.
+Keukenhof, famous for its millions of spring-blooming flowers, opens on March 21, 2024.
 This is a tourist hotspot if ever there were one, with hundreds of thousands of visitors taking in the beauty of the “kitchen garden” each year.
-If you haven’t been already, you really should go.
-This year’s theme is flower power, so expect bright colours!
+If you haven’t been already, you really should plan a visit to this attraction!

-But what if you don’t want to fork out 17 euros for a ticket?
-Well, you could just visit the Bollenstreek a.k.a. the Bulb Region instead.
-Lisse, where the Keukenhof is situated, is also part of this region.
+But what if you don’t want to fork out 19 euros for a ticket?
+Well, you could just visit the Bollenstreek (AKA the Bulb Region) instead.
+Lisse, where Keukenhof is situated, is also part of this region.
 But if you just want to see the tulip fields, you don’t need to buy an entrance ticket - just head on over to the area between Haarlem and Leiden, where the main bulb growing is done on the sandy soil behind the dunes.

 2. Pack a picnic and go on an adventure

-Make a delicious spread with all the goodies, pack it up and then get ready for an adventure.
+Make a delicious spread with all the delicious snacks your heart (or stomach) desires, pack it up and then get ready for an adventure.
 There are plenty of nature reserves and forests to enjoy in the Netherlands, so why not go offline and start your wander into the woods?
 Don’t bother with Google Maps; just take a look at the signposts to decide which direction you want to go in.

 3. Go boating

 As soon as the temperature warms up, Dutch people pile into boats to enjoy a day on the water, whether this is canals or rivers.
 Why not do like the Dutch and rent a boat with a group of friends?
-For smaller boats, less than 15 metres in length and slower than 20km/hour, you don’t even need a skipper or boating license, you can sail them yourself.
+For smaller boats, less than 15 metres in length and slower than 20 kilometres an hour, you don’t even need a skipper or boating license, so you can sail them yourself.

 4. Lounge in the sun on a terrace

-As soon as the sun shines, even if it is not that warm, you’ll see Dutchies flocking to terraces around the city to catch some rays and chill out with a glass of beer or wine in hand.
-There are plenty of terraces dotted all around Dutch cities and towns, but if it is nice weather don’t be surprised if many are already full.
+As soon as the sun shines, even if it is not that warm, you’ll see Dutchies flocking to terraces around the city to catch some rays and chill out with a beer or glass of wine in hand.
+There are plenty of terraces dotted all around Dutch cities and towns - and even a couple of unmissable roof terraces - but if it is nice weather don’t be surprised if many are already full.
 You have to venture a bit further afield to find a seat.